-Internal Audits
+Internal Audits 11.1 ADP shall audit business processes and procedures that involve the Processing of Client Data for compliance with this Code on a regular basis.
+In particular:

-- 11.1 ADP shall audit business processes and procedures that involve the Processing of Client Data for compliance with this Code on a regular basis, including methods of ensuring that corrective actions will take place.
-In particular: - (a) The audits may be carried out in the course of the regular activities of ADP Internal Audit (including through the use of independent Third Parties), and other internal teams engaged in assurance functions, and on an adhoc basis at the request of the Global Chief Privacy Officer; - (b) The Global Chief Privacy Officer may also request that an audit be conducted by an external auditor and will inform the Responsible Executive of the relevant business unit and/or the ADP Executive Committee as appropriate; - (c) Applicable professional standards of independence, integrity, and confidentiality shall be observed during the audit process; - (d) The Global Chief Privacy Officer and the appropriate member of the Privacy Network shall be informed of the results of the audits; - (e) To the extent that the audit reveals non-compliance with this Code, those findings will be reported to the applicable Privacy Stewards and Responsible Executives.
-The Privacy Stewards will cooperate with the Global Data Privacy and Governance Team to develop and execute an appropriate remediation plan; - (f) A copy of the audit results related to compliance with this Code will be provided to the ICO and/or the Client upon request.
+- (a) The audits may be carried out in the course of the regular activities of ADP Internal Audit (including through the use of independent Third Parties), and other internal teams engaged in assurance functions, and on an adhoc basis at the request of the Global Chief Privacy Officer; - (b) The Global Chief Privacy Officer may also request that an audit be conducted by an external auditor and will inform the Responsible

-Client Audit
+Executive of the relevant business unit and/or the ADP Executive Committee as appropriate;

-- 11.2 ADP will address Client audit requests as described in this Article 11.2.
+- (c) Applicable professional standards of independence, integrity, and confidentiality shall be observed during the audit process; - (d) The Global Chief Privacy Officer and the appropriate member of the Privacy Network shall be informed of the results of the audits; - (e) To the extent that the audit reveals non-compliance with this Code, those findings will be reported to the applicable Privacy Stewards and Responsible Executives.
+The Privacy Stewards will cooperate with the Global Data Privacy and Governance Team to develop and execute an appropriate remediation plan; - (f) A copy of the audit results related to compliance with this Code will be provided to the Lead DPA or to a DPA competent under Article 11.3 upon request. - Client Audit11.2ADP will address Client audit requests as described in this Article 11.2.
 ADP will answer questions asked by the Client regarding the Processing of Client Data by ADP.
 In the event the Client reasonably considers that the answers provided by ADP justify further analysis, ADP shall, in agreement with the Client, either: - (a) Make the facilities it uses for the Processing of Client Data available for an audit by a qualified independent third party assessor reasonably acceptable to ADP and bound by confidentiality obligations satisfactory to ADP, and engaged by the Client.
 The Client will provide a copy of the audit report to the Global Chief Privacy Officer which shall be treated as ADP confidential information.
 Audits shall be conducted no more than once per year, per Client, during the term of the Service Agreement, during regular business hours, and shall be subject to (i) a written request submitted to ADP at least 45 days in advance of the proposed audit date; (ii) a detailed written audit plan reviewed and approved by ADP's security organization; and (iii) ADP's on-site security policies.
 Such audits will take place only in the presence of a representative of ADP's Global Security Office, ADP's Global Data Privacy and Governance Team, or such person designated by the appropriate representative.
-The audits shall not be permitted to disrupt ADP's Processing activities or compromise the security and confidentiality of Personal Data pertaining to other ADP Clients; or - (b) ADP shall provide a statement to the Client issued by a qualified independent third-party assessor certifying that the ADP business processes and procedures that involve the Processing of Client Data comply with this Code.
-This statement shall be no older than 12 calendar months.
+The audits shall not be permitted to disrupt ADP's Processing activities or compromise the security and confidentiality of Personal Data pertaining to other ADP Clients; or - (b) ADP shall provide a statement to the Client issued by a qualified independent third party assessor certifying that the ADP business processes and procedures that involve the Processing of Client Data comply with this Code.